atk4/data/docs/persistence/sql/overview.md

 We want to ensure that DSQL is a secure library for everyone.
-If you've discovered a security vulnerability in DSQL, we appreciate your help in disclosing it to us in a `responsible manner <http://en.wikipedia.org/wiki/Responsible_disclosure>`_.
+If you've discovered a security vulnerability in DSQL, we appreciate your help in disclosing it to us in a [responsible manner](http://en.wikipedia.org/wiki/Responsible_disclosure).

 Publicly disclosing a vulnerability can put the entire community at risk.
 If you've discovered a security concern, please email us at